immobiliare/sfs/docs/INSTALL.md

     path = /mnt/batches
 ```

-Edit `/home/sfs/sfs/php-sync/rsync-check.sh` to use `CHECKFILE="/mnt/data/.sfs.mounted"`.
-This file is used to check whether the original filesystem is effectively mounted:
+The `/home/sfs/sfs/php-sync/rsync-check.sh` script is used to check whether the filesystems are effectively mounted:

 ```
-touch /mnt/data/.sfs.mounted
+touch /mnt/data/.sfs.mounted /mnt/batches/.sfs.mounted
 ```

-If the file does not exist, rsync will refuse to transfer any file.
+If these files do not exist, rsync will refuse to transfer any file.

 Start rsyncd on each node
 -------------------